JunMa11/COVID-19-CT-Seg-Benchmark/README.md

 ## Acknowledgements

 We thank all the organizers of MICCAI 2018 Medical Segmentation Decathlon, MICCAI 2019 Automatic Structure Segmentation for Radiotherapy Planning Challenge, [the Coronacases Initiative](https://coronacases.org  ) and [Radiopaedia](https://radiopaedia.org/articles/covid-19-3) for the publicly available lung CT dataset.
 We also thank [Joseph Paul Cohen](https://github.com/ieee8023/covid-chestxray-dataset) for providing convenient download [link](https://academictorrents.com/details/136ffddd0959108becb2b3a86630bec049fcb0ff) of 20 COVID-19 CT scans.
 We also thank the organizers of [TMI Special Issue on Annotation-Efficient Deep Learning for Medical Imaging](http://www.embs.org/wp-content/uploads/2020/04/Special_Issue_CFP_DL4MI.pdf) because we get lots of insights from the call for papers when designing these segmentation tasks.
-Last but not least, we thank the contributors of these great COVID-19 related resources: [COVID19_imaging_AI_paper_list](https://github.com/HzFu/COVID19_imaging_AI_paper_list) and [MedSeg](http://medicalsegmentation.com/covid19/).
+We also thank the contributors of these great COVID-19 related resources: [COVID19_imaging_AI_paper_list](https://github.com/HzFu/COVID19_imaging_AI_paper_list) and [MedSeg](http://medicalsegmentation.com/covid19/).
+Last but not least, we thank Chen Chen, Xin Yang, and Yao Zhang for their important feedback on this benchmark.